 In 2018 when Emily had started working for ITV in London she was still hiding from her fellow workers that she wasn’t well.
 She came home and finally all of a sudden she really wanted to get better.
 All her friends were moving on.
 It was her last chance to turn it around and she came out and said enough is enough.
 She is well right now, and can you imagine the joy of watching your daughter enjoying chips and a glass of wine?
 We are so proud of her.

 Our story has a happy ending, she is flying now.
 She is working and living normally.
 Her weight is restored.

 If you are concerned about your child’s eating Mark suggests:

-1 – Be proactive do something.
+1 – Be proactive- do something.
 The longer you leave it the more time ‘Anna’ has to get her claws in to you.
-Don’t wait contact your Doctor for advice.
+Don’t wait to contact your doctor for advice.

 3- Emily didn’t believe it would get better.
 I know from my own experience of depression that all you see is this black tunnel and when you are down you can’t see the light.
 Look into your child’s eyes and hold her hand and tell her it will be alright.
 She won’t believe you but you still need to tell her.
 Emily and I would sit down with magazines and post-it notes and make pictures of how her life will be.
 Ask her to trust you and she can hang on to your belief.
 Tell your child they are just in hibernation having a rest and will be back out soon.